Dhruv-Puri/2nd-year-Internship/README.md

 ### Week 1
 * **Decoupling Data Validation from Database Schema:** I gained a clear understanding of the architectural boundary in FastAPI between SQLAlchemy ORM models (which dictate the physical database table structure) and Pydantic schemas (which enforce strict data validation and API payload serialization).
 * **Cross-Origin Resource Sharing (CORS):** I learned how to configure CORS middleware to allow cross-origin network requests.
 This was a critical step in establishing a fully decoupled architecture, enabling my standalone HTML/Vanilla JS frontend to securely communicate with the FastAPI backend.
 * **Stateless Authentication (JWT & Bcrypt):** I built a secure, token-based authentication flow from scratch.
-This involved securely hashing user passwords using Bcrypt before saving them to PostgreSQL, and generating JSON Web Tokens (JWT) to authorize protected API endpoints statelessly.
+This involved securely hashing user passwords using Bcrypt before saving them to Azure SQL, and generating JSON Web Tokens (JWT) to authorize protected API endpoints statelessly.
 * **Client-Side State & Route Management:** I learned how to manipulate the browser's history stack using JavaScript's `window.location.replace()`.
 This prevents authenticated users from navigating back to the login or registration pages via the browser's back button, preserving UX integrity.
 * **Environment Isolation & Security:** I established best practices for handling sensitive credentials by abstracting database URLs, hashing algorithms, and JWT secret keys into `.env` files, ensuring they are strictly ignored by version control to prevent credential leakage.
 * **Token Storage Mechanics:** I gained practical experience handling authentication state on the frontend by securely capturing JWTs from backend responses and storing them in `localStorage` to persist user sessions across page reloads.